kumprj/chicago-cfa/README.md

 * Python Lambda which runs the check against NHL API and checks if the Hawks are at home.
 This is managed with Terraform.
 * Backend API Gateway lambda which loads the user's data to DynamoDB.
 The lambda is managed by GitHub actions but the API Gateway was manually configured.
 * Front end hosted in S3 - this is a simple aws s3 cp of the file.

-TODO Items:
-* Review python code -
-  - Schedule the lambda
-  - Add Env vars for Twilio in both places.
-* Configure CloudFront distribution so that URL looks nicer -> look up how to do this properly
-* Verify Twilio status and campaign so texts can send